 And I suppose you wouldn’t mind free worms with your free manure, right?
 Seriously, my last load of horse manure probably had $60-80 retail value in Red Wigglers, more than paying for the cost of renting the truck from Home Depot.
 And those worms in there have been getting it on with other worms, making little babies along the way, something you probably won’t even notice from the end of your shovel.
 In fact, I’m reserving one of my beds for an experiment to see if a bed of horse manure will populate itself into a dense population within a year.

 Huge Time Saver

-If you take your worm fetish (that’s what my wife calls it) beyond the confines of a Worm Factory 360 or Rubbermaid bin, dumping a load of horse manure in your container, bed or windrow will save you mucho time and hassle in shredding cardboard, egg cartons, newsprint.
-My 6 foot high stack of old Amazon boxes will now be repurposed to (shameless plug alert) send you the worms you’re surely about to buy!
+If you take your worm fetish (that’s what my wife calls it) beyond the confines of an Urban Worm Bag or Rubbermaid bin, dumping a load of horse manure in your container, bed or windrow will save you mucho time and hassle in shredding cardboard, egg cartons, newsprint.

 But before you run out for your horse doody, follow a couple basic guidelines.